ArendPeter/GameMakerGuide/docs/0_Pong_YourFirstGame/7_PaddleNames.md

 </details>

+## Variable scope and "not set before reading" errors

-Some of you will have hit errors along the way (I'm actually hoping that some of you did, that's the best way to learn :) )
+Some of you probably have hit errors on that previous assignment (I'm actually hoping that some of you did, that's the best way to learn :) )

 Here's one popular crash (please keep reading even if you didn't see it, you'll definitely see it eventually)